Mantis in Lace: Cast

-Reviews
+Production

+The cinematographer was Laszlo Kovacs (credited as Leslie Kovaks), who the following year would get his big break shooting Easy Rider (1969).

+The film's theme song, "Lila", was composed by Vic Lance and csung by Lynn Harper.

+Reception

+Boxoffice wrote: "William Rotsler's direction is at once studied and swift, capturing the nuances and subtleties of a mind gone awry through use of special effects and a surprisingly strong acting quality, particularly by Miss Stewart.
+The more squeamish won't be able to stomach this, but there's a sizable enough market that dotes on killings and rationalizing to make this a potential 'sleeper.'
+Vic Lance has some impressive moments as a hippie doomed for violent death. ...
+Eastman Color has been used effectively, and Lynn Harper, who has had considerable television exposure, sings the theme song."
-Mantis in Lace has been described as "a truly bizarre movie" and "a very strange trip ...(with) lots of tits and little sense"; the review further warns:

-The acting is either terrible or nonexistent.
+Eccentric Cinema described Mantis in Lace as "a truly bizarre movie" and "a very strange trip ... [with] lots of tits and little sense", adding "the acting is either terrible or nonexistent.
 The same can be said for the direction and editing.
-The music score, relying chiefly on an electric guitarist who seems to be making up stuff as he goes along — none of it worthy of the term "improvisation", mind you — lurches from quirky kitsch to agonizing irritant very quickly.
+The music score, relying chiefly on an electric guitarist who seems to be making up stuff as he goes along – none of it worthy of the term "improvisation", mind you – lurches from quirky kitsch to agonizing irritant very quickly.
 The drippy "Lila" theme song, used a gazillion times, should require a warning label on the DVD to prevent mental injury.

 Another reviewer warns that after watching this "less than riveting tale" the viewer's "biggest question will be whether you should categorize what you've just seen as a bad trip or merely a bummer".